RakshithaKalkura/cs6886-A3-mobileNet-v2/README.md

-# MobileNet-v2 Quantisation (Assignment 3 for cs6886)
+# MobileNet-v2 Compression

+This work was done as an assignment for Systems for Deep Learning course (CS6886)

 ## Deep Compression Pipeline